-Keeping ahead of the trends, AGS is tracking changes in the regulatory environment (notably the IR35 regulation in the UK), as well as sentiments of decision-makers in procurement and talent acquisition.
-Findings from recent AGS reports in the region highlight how both procurement and talent acquisition functions are thinking about workforce and the strategic influences on engaging workers today.
+Keeping ahead of the trends, AGS is tracking changes in the regulatory environment, as well as sentiments of decision-makers in procurement and talent acquisition.
+Findings from recent AGS reports in the region highlight how both procurement and talent acquisition functions are thinking about how trends are influencing the way companies engage workers today.

 EMEA Strategic Workforce Planning Priorities Apply to Permanent and Contingent Workers Alike

 AGS and online publisher HR Grapevine released a report on The Shape of Talent Acquisition Across Europe 2021.
 The report explored results from a survey of 405 talent acquisition (TA) and HR practitioners on topics related to TA priorities and capabilities, as well as hiring trends and opportunities across the region.
 Areas of focus included transformation, data and analytics, use of technology, management of talent communities, employer branding and candidate experience, and recruitment process outsourcing.